How do I find out if I am eligible for adjustments?

 Where you are permitted use of a PC you will be sat in a PC venue.
 You always have access to the normal answer materials and have the option of completing the exam on these, the PC or a combination of both.
 The only exception to this is where the main examination is PC based.

 Assistive technology is set up in individual venues.
 Where necessary you will be provided with headphones, microphone and a soft-copy of the exam paper to facilitate your use of the technology.
+You must ensure you are familiar with the technology prior to the exam as user guidance cannot be provided during the exam.
+Training can be arranged with the Library.

 How can I change my arrangements?